riconaranjo/Personal-Reflection-Framework/README.md

 # Weekly

-These are a bit longer, about –about 5-30 min – and cover the main goals you wanted to get done that week, and what you want to get done in the next week.
+These are a bit longer, about — about 5-30 min — and cover the main goals you wanted to get done that week, and what you want to get done in the next week.

 You should give each task a day you plan to finish it by, that way you can plan out what your workload will be during the week.

 1. **Review your weekly tasks**
 	- _Which tasks did you **complete**?_
-	- _Which ones did you** not complete**?_
+	- _Which ones did you **not complete**?_
 2. **Write a few points**
 	- What were the **highlights** of the week?
 	- _What **went well**?
 Why?_